Midas-Technologies-AG/protocol/README.md

 ## Report

 For further and deeper understanding read the following pdf, `src/tests/reports/giveth/givethModuleReport.pdf`.

+## TODOs

+1. Publish and run via npm i @Midas-Technologies-AG/protocol.
+2. Further and deeper integration into the policy system ec. of the melonprotocol.
+3. Redeploy of GivethBridge with ` checkWhitelisted(address _token) public view... `.

+cheers!